sagiegurari/duckscript/docs/sdk.md

 Sets the current directory based on the input path.<br>
 If no path is provided, it will default to the user home directory.<br>
-If the path does not exist, it will return an error.
+If the path does not exist, it will return none.

 #### Parameters